-Unicorns are usually found in fictional stories, a mythical creature that expels rainbows from every orifice.
-However, in polyamory, unicorns and unicorn hunters are a commonly used term.
+Unicorns are usually found in fictional stories, mythical creature that expels rainbows from every orifice.
+However, in polyamory, unicorns and unicorn hunters are commonly used terms.
 So what exactly are unicorns in our world and is being a unicorn hunter good or bad?

 Let’s cut to the chase, being a unicorn hunter is bad.
 Don’t be a unicorn hunter.
 Now let me explain why and the reasons it is viewed with suspicion, dislike and scorn and every other negative adjective in the dictionary.

 As previously mentioned, unicorns don’t exist in real life .
 Unicorn hunters are looking for someone to satisfy requirements that are simply impossible to exist within a person, being so hard to find, these people are then called ‘unicorns’ for their rarity.

 Opening up your relationship and stepping into the world of polyamory is an exciting experience.
 You’re bound to make mistakes and learn/unlearn as you go.
 However, many couples are prone to becoming ‘unicorn hunters’ and contribute negatively to the community.
 Hence it is important to know what to avoid and take informed steps ahead.

 A triad is a relationship between three people, where everyone has their boundaries and wishes respected.
 All three people have a relationship with each other and they dynamically impact each other.
 The three people engaged in the arrangement discuss their needs with each other, and together develop mechanisms that work for everyone.
 Therefore, everyone has an equal say in what works and what does not for each of them and structure their relationship accordingly.

 For example, Person A and B love spending quality time together but Person C prefers having time alone for a few hours daily, therefore all three will structure the relationship in such a manner that Person C can have time to themself as well as with each other.